evergreen-ci/evergreen/docs/Project-Configuration/Github-Integrations.md

   - `title`: optional, title that represents the annotation.
 The maximum size is 255 characters.
   - `raw_details`: optional, details about this annotation.
 The maximum size is 64 KB.

-Expansions are supported in the output file, but please be careful to not pass any keys or sensitive data.
+Evergreen supports using expansions in the output file, but please be careful to not pass any keys or sensitive data.

 example output.json file: